codeMaestroLucas/ContactsK/README.md

 # Ideas
 Could check the email format in CMS and BakerMac and try to see a pattern.
 The phone would be impossible to catch in this way.

+# TODOS
+1. Check if the new functionFilterLawyersInPage function is working correctly
+2. Improve the phone registration to avoid excel formula view - bigger numbers have an "E" showing.
+Add an empty space between the DDD and Phone.